-AMERIPEN - the American Institute for Packaging and the Environment - appreciates the opportunity provided by the California Department of Resources Recycling and Recovery ("Department" or "CalRecycle") to submit written comments during the informal rulemaking comment period for the proposed revisions to the Plastic Pollution Prevention and Packaging Producer Responsibility Act ("SB 54") regulations posted by CalRecycle on May 16, 2025.
-AMERIPEN respectfully submits these written comments for CalRecycle's consideration when updating the proposed regulations for the formal rulemaking period.
+AMERIPEN - the American Institute for Packaging and the Environment - appreciates the opportunity provided by the California Department of Resources Recycling and Recovery ("Department" or "CalRecycle") to submit written comments during the formal rulemaking comment period for the proposed permanent regulations for the Plastic Pollution Prevention and Packaging Producer Responsibility Act ("SB 54") released by CalRecycle on August 22, 2025.
+AMERIPEN respectfully submits these written comments for CalRecycle's consideration when finalizing the proposed regulations.

 AMERIPEN represents the entire packaging value chain, advocating for responsible packaging policies that drive meaningful progress in packaging sustainability while supporting industry growth and consumer needs.
-As the leading voice for packaging policy in the United States, AMERIPEN works with legislators, regulators, and stakeholders to develop science-based, data-driven solutions that enhance packaging's role in product protection and circularity.
-We have several member companies with a significant presence in California, and many more who import packaging materials and products into the state.
-The packaging industry in California supports nearly 156,000 jobs and accounts for \$49 billion in total economic output.
+As the leading voice for packaging policy in the United States, AMERIPEN collaborates with legislators, regulators, and stakeholders to develop science-based, data-driven solutions that enhance the role of packaging in product protection and circularity.
+We have several member companies with a significant presence in California, as well as many more that import packaging materials and products into the state.
+The packaging industry supports nearly 156,000 jobs and generates \$49 billion in total economic output in California.